bourumir-wyngs/rs-opw-kinematics/README.md

-In this case, import of URDF and YAML files will be inaccessible, visualization and collision detection will not work either, and used dependencies will be limited to the single _nalgebra_ crate.
+In this case, import of URDF and YAML files will be inaccessible, visualization and collision detection will not work either, and used dependencies will be limited to the core kinematics dependency set.

 # Testing